Voltigeurs

 Future Developments

 A $26 million renovation is scheduled for Centre Marcel-Dionne which will lengthen the ice surface to regulation size, add 1000 seats and ten private suites, and include a new lobby like comparable renovations in buildings like Rimouski, Prince Albert and Owen Sound.
-No timeline has been established for renovations to begin to the best of my knowledge.
+The original announcement happened well before the pandemic, but it is apparently still on the docket and they are now hoping to start construction as of 2024 or 2025.

 Franchise History